 I never forgot our conversation.

-Yesterday, after a delicious Sunday brunch in our apartment with family and friends, we sat down in the den to watch a movie.
-It was a gorgeous, sunny day and our apartment was aglow with sunshine, laughter and a moving flick, Seven Years in Tibet, starring Brad Pitt.
+Recently, after a delicious Sunday brunch in our apartment with family and friends, some of us sat down in the den to watch a movie.
+It was a gorgeous, sunny day and our apartment was aglow with sunshine, laughter and a poignant flick, Seven Years in Tibet, starring Brad Pitt.

 For those of you have not seen the movie, it is the biographical war drama of a young, German, unmarried father with a baby son who runs away from his responsibilities and goes mountaineering in British India, to what is now Pakistan.

 I savored this movie every bit as much as I did the movie, Life of Pi.
-I watched Life of Pi with my four boy grands.
-I took them to see it after I had already seen it because I wanted to introduce the boys to the young Pi as he explores issues of spirituality and practicality from an early age, surviving 227 days after a shipwreck while stranded on a life boat in the middle of the Pacific Ocean with a Bengal tiger named Richard Parker.
+I watched Life of Pi years ago with four of my Grands.
+I took them to see it after I had already seen it because I wanted to introduce the boys to the young Pi.
+Pi explores issues of spirituality and practicality from an early age, surviving 227 days after a shipwreck while stranded on a lifeboat in the middle of the Pacific Ocean with a Bengal tiger named Richard Parker.

-If you live far away from your grands, send them the movies with a personal letter.
+If you live far away from your Grands, perhaps you can send them the movies with a personal letter?

-It is very hard for adults to explain spirituality to their children or their grands.
-Some of us don’t understand how this wonderful and peaceful quality works ourselves.
+It is very hard for adults to explain spirituality to their children or their Grands.
+Some of us don’t even understand how this wonderful and peaceful quality works ourselves.
 We are still searching, and that’s OK.
 By looking, we are sure to eventually find our way.

-Here are some of his quotes that you can share with your grands and children...
+Here are some of his quotes that you can share with your Grands and even your adult children…